 In addition, long-term experiments are needed to provide a complete picture of ENM transfer to terrestrial ecosystems through sewage sludge application on agricultural soils.
 Studies on WWTP and environmentally transformed ENM, long-term sublethal effects, uptake, bioaccumulation and exposure of benthic organisms are still lacking for both the marine and freshwater environments.
 As the physicochemical properties of ENM determine their environmental fate and interaction with cells/organisms (e.g. toxicity), transformed ENM must be incorporated into fate-exposure and dose-response assessment and modelling.

-ENTRANS will be coordinated by NIVA in close collaboration with the national partners SINTEF and NIBIO and the international partners Imperial College London (UK) and EAWAG (Switzerland).
+ENTRANS will be coordinated by NIVA in close collaboration with the national partners SINTEF, NIBIO and NMBU and the international partners Imperial College London (UK) and EAWAG (Switzerland).